DomDomDoy/tagmania/README.md

 ## Acknowledgments

 * Big thanks to Assaf Bar-Moshe, the linguist who inspired this library
+* Big thanks to Sam Lavigne [antiboredom](https://github.com/antiboredom) for his inspiring NLP experiments
 * Big thanks to  the github and all the open source libraries out there